official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 basis of our assertion that the two together constitute a fundamental assault on our way of life.”

-41

-Executive Summary305.
-Mr Blair also described a “threat of chaos and disorder” arising from “tyrannical regimes with weapons of mass destruction and extreme terrorist groups” prepared to use them.
+305. Mr Blair also described a “threat of chaos and disorder” arising from “tyrannical regimes with weapons of mass destruction and extreme terrorist groups” prepared to use them.

 306. Mr Blair set out his concerns about:

-•  proliferators of nuclear equipment or expertise;
+*  proliferators of nuclear equipment or expertise;
-•  “dictatorships with highly repressive regimes” who were “desperately trying to
+*  “dictatorships with highly repressive regimes” who were “desperately trying to

 acquire” chemical, biological or, “particularly, nuclear weapons capability” – some of those were “a short time away from having a serviceable nuclear weapon”, and that activity was increasing, not diminishing; and

-•  the possibility of terrorist groups obtaining and using weapons of mass
+*  the possibility of terrorist groups obtaining and using weapons of mass

 destruction, including a “radiological bomb”.